Osprey Daylite Sling (Shoulder Sling) Review

 Full Review

-Osprey Daylite Shoulder Sling in Detroit
+Osprey Daylite Sling Side Profile

-While it shined on a trip to Acadia National Park—no surprise as Osprey made its name in the outdoor realm—it’s been pretty good everywhere else too.
+While it shined on a trip to Acadia National Park—no surprise as Osprey made its name in the outdoor realm—it’s been pretty good everywhere else, too.
 Being able to conveniently “sling” the bag forward for easy access has been particularly handy, especially when shopping.

 So let’s check it out.